 Adam answered God, “I heard the sound of you in the garden, and I was afraid, because I was naked, and I hid myself (Gen 3:10)

 Adam didn’t answer the question, “Where are you?”
 He answered the implied question, “Why are you hiding?”

 Where is Your Brother?

-Cain and Abel were two of Adam and Eve’s sons.
+Cain and Abel were the sons of Adam and Eve.
 Cain was jealous of Abel and killed him.
 This was the first murder in the history of mankind.

 God asked Cain, “Where is your brother Abel?”

 Again God asked a question to give a person the opportunity to confess and repent.